-This raises a very serious question for us to grapple with, as this verse clearly states that YHWH creates evil.
-If He is a good Elohim, then how is it possible for Him to create evil?
+This raises a very serious question with which to grapple, as this verse clearly states that YHWH creates evil.
+If He is a good Elohim, how is it possible for Him to create evil?
 The answer is surprising in its simplicity as well as clarity.